Yellow-lored Tanager

 About the Yellow-lored Tanager

 The Yellow-lored Tanager belongs to the family Cardinalidae, within the order Passeriformes.
-These birds typically live typically 5 to 8 years, with some living up to 10 years..
+These birds typically live average 4-6 years, with a maximum recorded of 8 years..

 How to Identify a Yellow-lored Tanager